Settling Up: Sellers in Washington State Pay These Closing Costs

 In a buyer’s market, or a slow market, the seller may incentivize a buyer to purchase a property by offering concessions – closing costs or other expenses the seller agrees to pay to essentially reduce the amount of cash the buyer needs at closing.

 These are “extras” the buyer sometimes asks for, Kenmore explains, and typically include things like appraisals, inspections, or points.
-“Three years ago, when we had high inventory, about 50% of offers had concessions.
-Now, with low inventory and multi-offers, there are fewer concessions – about 10%.”
+“When we had high inventory, about 50% of offers had concessions,” Kenmore states.
+Meanwhile, when there is a lower inventory and multi-offers, “there are fewer concessions – about 10%.”

 There are two different types of seller concessions: